GeorgeVelikov/Robotics-ROS-Pathfinding-Robot/README.md

-Part of the assignment for CS3027 robotics
+Part of the assignment for CS3027/CS4048 robotics.

 - Driving from A to B reliably
 - Pathplanning using a static map with A*